rhiaro/questforbrothers/index.md

 "There's nowhere else in the whole country uses uckici to travel, right?"

 "That's right.
 This stretch straight across the middle of Tantonia there's no waterways big enough to travel by.
-You'll join the river at Pestige Ah, I suppose, to keep going west if that's where you're going.
+You'll join the river at Pestige Ah, I suppose, to keep going east if that's where you're going.
 It's faster and easier going than this."

 "What about the trams?"
 Asked Jackann.